 And another very simple but meaningful arrangement from Homespun Living.

-Treasure hunt – Children love treasure hunts.
+Use The Shepherd on the Search from above or make your own!
+Children love treasure hunts.
 There’s nothing quite as exciting as searching the house, knowing that a gift is waiting somewhere.
 To celebrate Advent each year, wrap little trinkets, chocolates and books, hide each morning.
-Then write simple rhymes for each day, offering clues for the search.
+Then write simple rhymes and Scripture for each day, offering clues for the search.

 Since I have very busy teens, it would be unreasonable for me to expect them to sit down every night have a big family time.
-So this is easy, quick and still getting to the heart of Christmas!
+So using the chalk board is easy, quick and still getting to the heart of Christmas!

 Here are some great books that you can read with your kids as you count down to Christmas and keep the focus on the reason for the season: